Overview & Benefits

 Obtaining a Contractor's License in Indiana

+Do you want to be a contractor in Indiana?
+You have come to the right place to learn everything you need to know about contracting licenses in The Hoosier State.
 We will go through how to obtain a license in several different cities in Indiana, answer some frequently asked questions, and make sure you know how Contractor Training can help you get to where you want to be as a contractor.

 Indiana is one of the few states that do not regulate general contractors directly with any statewide requirements.
 The only contracting work that does require a state license is plumbing.